How can I be a competitive applicant? What are my chances of being admitted?

 Is there a fast-track from the MS to PhD if a student shows promise?

-MS students have the opportunity to apply to the PhD program depending on their performance on a theory exam they take the summer after their first year courses.
+MS students have the opportunity to apply to the PhD program depending on their performance on a theory exam they take the summer after their first year courses as well as grades in the courses.
 If they apply and are accepted, students may begin second year PhD coursework in their second year.

 Can students tailor their program to their needs?

-Students will have the opportunity to take electives to support their specific research interests.
+MS Thesis, PhD, and MPH students will have the opportunity to take electives to support their specific research interests.
+MS Capstone students will take courses based on their selected pathway.

 Are applicants expected to have selected a supervisor before applying?